micmejia/bible-dump/NKJV/Luke/Luke 5.md

 But the days will come when the bridegroom will be taken away from them; then they will fast in those days."

 ###### 36
-Then He spoke a parable to them: "No one [^g]puts a piece from a new garment on an old one; otherwise the new makes a tear, and also the piece that was _taken_ out of the new does not match the old.
+Then He spoke a parable to them: "No one puts a piece from a new garment on an old one; otherwise the new makes a tear, and also the piece that was _taken_ out of the new does not match the old.

 ###### 37
 And no one puts new wine into old wineskins; or else the new wine will burst the wineskins and be spilled, and the wineskins will be ruined.

 ###### 38
-But new wine must be put into new wineskins, [^h]and both are preserved.
+But new wine must be put into new wineskins, and both are preserved.

 ###### 39
-And no one, having drunk old _wine,_ [^i]immediately desires new; for he says, 'The old is [^j]better.' "
+And no one, having drunk old _wine,_ immediately desires new; for he says, 'The old is better.' "